openiris/IRIS/README.md

 3. REST API implementation
 4. NoSQL Database Integration

-One thing you note is that the REST API is fully compliant with that of Floodlight.
+One thing you should note is that the REST API is fully compliant with that of Floodlight.
 That means you can safely move your existing REST Openflow applications to IRIS.

 You can find the document of this project here (https://github.com/bjlee72/IRIS/wiki).